How to Balance Feeding and Sleeping Through the Night

 In this stage, your baby will need to eat around the clock.
 Your baby should be eating every one to three hours; as many as 8-15 times a day!
 For these first few months, babies have not developed their regular sleeping patterns yet, so you shouldn’t be concerned that their feeding schedule will impact their amount of sleep overall.
 You can’t nurse too frequently in the fourth trimester.

 • During the first few weeks, your breastfed baby will need to feed every 1-3 hours, which means you should be prepared to feed every time your baby wakes.
 You can expect more frequent feedings at night.
-If your newborn baby is sleeping for more than 3-hour stretches, talk with your pediatrician to see if you should be waking your baby..
-Lactating people make the most milk overnight in these milk-building days, so following the baby’s lead will ensure a good milk supply in most people.
+If your newborn baby is sleeping for more than 3-hour stretches, talk with your pediatrician to see if you should be waking your baby.
+Lactating people make the most milk overnight in these milk-building days, so following the baby’s lead will ensure a good milk supply for most people.

 PRO TIP: Whether breastfeeding or bottlefeeding, you’ll want to feed your baby at the earliest sign of hunger to stave off the disruptiveness of an angry hunger cry.
 We know you’ll likely be asleep, but if your parent-senses kick in and you wake up just before baby, look for signs of hunger like stirring, mouth motions, your baby sticking their tongue out, rooting, or putting their hands to their mouth.